iTwin/itwinjs-core/docs/learning/NativeApps.md

 ## iModel Editing

 Applications that modify iModels do so through a *long transaction* editing mode the requires a private local copy of the entire database (i.e. a [briefcase](../learning/Glossary.md#Backend)) synchronized through changesets.
 The briefcase holds all of the changes to the database for the editing session, that can span several minutes, days, even weeks.
-Native apps are well suited for this purpose, because a local disk on the device where the application is installed, owned by the user making the changes. is the ideal place for that file to live.
+Native apps are well suited for this purpose, because a local disk on the device where the application is installed, owned by the user making the changes, is the ideal place for that file to live.
 In addition, editing applications can require substantial compute resources and are often very "chatty" when providing feedback during modification operations.
 For both of those reasons, most editing applications should be native apps.

 Note that being a native app doesn't mean that the user experience should feel "disconnected".
 Native applications can and should often connect to servers, when the user is online, to coordinate the efforts of team members and to obtain shared resources.
 Remember, the frontend of a native application *is* a full featured web browser (either Chrome or Safari depending on the platform.)